Zeerg/invitebot/README.md

 # LinkedIn Invitation Python Bot

 Basic bot to auto invite people from your Linkedin Suggested list.
 Added some entropy so they don't insta ban.
+Works with Python3 not tested on 2

 Install Depends

-`requirments.txt`
+`pip install -r requirments.txt`

 Credentials go in: